Where are youuuuuu Rupert Grint?

-Rupert Grint played the hapless, hilarious and lovable Ron Weasley in the Harry Potter movies.
-He was always my favourite character in the books.
-He bloody well was.
-Here’s a summary of his time at Hogwarts for those of you that are strange and don’t know:
+Here’s a brief summary of his time at Hogwarts for those of you that are strange and don’t know:

 So Ron didn’t do too badly.
-From a kid with dirt on his nose to being Griffindor’s winning Quidditch goal keeper (and copping off with Hermione).
+From a kid with dirt on his nose to being Griffindor’s top goal keeper in Quidditch (and getting with Hermione, which I didn’t see coming until The Goblet of Fire but was very excited when I did).

-By his own admission he received ‘silly money’ for completing the eight Warner Brother films, plus voicing the video games and making star appearances.
-But since they finished life has been ‘a bit weird’.
+By Rupert’s own admission he received ‘silly money’ for completing the eight Warner Brother films, plus voicing the subsequent video games and making “star” appearances to promote it all.
+But since the Harry Potter craze finished (I know it’ll never REALLY finish…) Rupert has also been quoted as saying that life has been ‘a bit weird’.

+So what about Rupert?
 Well it’s possible he’s turned to drink and drugs.
-I know that’s what I’d be doing if I didn’t have to go to work and judging by this mean spirited media photograph it could well be possible.
+I know that’s what I’d be doing if I didn’t have to go to work and act like a grown up.
+And judging by this mean spirited media photograph it could well be possible –

-Though equally possible is that he is leaving a top theatre incognito having just starred in the evening play, because for some reason – actors always have to leave the theatre looking like shit.
-Don’t they though?!
+Though equally possible is that he is leaving a top London or New York theatre incognito having just starred in the evening play – because for some reason – actors always have to leave the theatre looking like shit.
+Don’t they though?

 Rupert must be a good actor, because the whole Harry Potter cast were very carefully chosen with no weak links.
-There are plenty of kids with ginger hair after all.
-And Rupert has starred in a couple more movies during and since Harry Potter that may not have been as successful but have got good reviews (upon my IMDB investigation) plus many flattering comments on Rupert’s acting.
+There are plenty of kids with ginger hair after all and Rupert has starred in a couple more movies since the HP mountain, that may not have been as successful, but have got good reviews – I can confirm upon my IMDB investigation – plus many flattering comments on Rupert’s acting.

 I like Rupert Grint.
 I have an affinity with him (kind of).
 We both come from Essex, we both like milk.